Low-Altitude ISAC with Rotatable Active and Passive Arrays: Introduction

-Reconfigurable intelligent surfaces (RISs) offer a promising approach to tailor the wireless environment via nearly passive phase-shift elements that reflect incident signals toward desired directions [9]-[11].
+Reconfigurable intelligent surfaces (RISs) offer a promising approach to tailor the wireless environment via nearly passive phase-shift elements that reflect incident signals toward desired directions \cite{ref9,ref10,ref11,ref35,ref38}.
 RIS-aided systems have been extensively investigated for coverage enhancement, interference mitigation, and energy-efficient MIMO operation.
-More recently, in addition to communication, RIS has been shown to improve wireless sensing, including target detection and localization, by redirecting illumination toward non-line-of-sight (NLoS) targets or acting as a passive reflector from favorable angles, thereby enriching spatial diversity [12]-[14].
-In parallel, movable antennas (MA) has recently been proposed to further enhance spatial flexibility by allowing antenna elements or arrays to change their positions within a small region [15]-[18], enabling substantial gains in diversity, multiplexing, and interference management [19], and have been extended to multicast scenarios [20], as well as to two-timescale designs exploiting statistical channel state information (CSI) [21].
-These works demonstrate that adding mechanical degrees of freedom to electronic beamforming can significantly improve performance.
+More recently, in addition to communication, RIS has been shown to improve wireless sensing, including target detection and localization, by redirecting illumination toward non-line-of-sight (NLoS) targets or acting as a passive reflector from favorable angles, thereby enriching spatial diversity \cite{ref12,ref13,ref14}.
+In parallel, movable antennas (MA) has recently been proposed to further enhance spatial flexibility by allowing antenna elements or arrays to change their positions within a small region \cite{ref15,ref16,ref17,ref18}, enabling substantial gains in diversity, multiplexing, and interference management \cite{ref19}, and have been extended to multicast scenarios \cite{ref20}, as well as to two-timescale designs exploiting statistical channel state information (CSI) \cite{ref21}.
+These and other related works on MA-enabled systems demonstrate that adding mechanical DoF to electronic beamforming can significantly improve performance \cite{ref36,ref37,ref39,ref40}.